CrazyTim/fm-odbc-debugger/README.md

 ## Features

+- Allow comments, single-line `--` and multi-line `/*`.
+- Execute multiple statements as a transaction, separated by a semi-colon `;`.
+- Convert all line breaks to carriage returns (FileMaker uses `CR` for line breaks).
+- Field names starting with an underscore will be automatically escaped with double quotes.
 - Show how long the query took to execute (separate durations for connect, process, and stream).
-- Support for T-SQL style comments (single `--` and multi-line `/*`).
 - Text editor supports syntax highlighting for all of the supported FileMaker SQL keywords (There are reserved keywords that can clash with your field and table names).
 Colours are similar to Microsoft SQL Server Management Studio.
-- Execute multiple queries as a transaction, separated by a semi-colon `;`.
-- Convert all line breaks to carriage returns (FileMaker uses `CR` for line breaks).
-- Field names starting with an underscore will be automatically escaped with double quotes.
 - Multiple tabs.
 Each tab has its own connection details.
 Tabs are remembered when opening the program again.
 - Execute two or more queries in different tabs at the same time.
 - Show warnings for several FileMaker-specific syntax issues: